AdobeDocs/uxp-indesign/src/pages/introduction/index.md

 # InDesign and Unified Extensibility Platform (UXP)

-InDesign along with its counterparts - InDesign Server and InDesign Cloud Service, all support UXP.
+InDesign, along with its counterpart InDesign Server, supports UXP.

 UXP is a JavaScript ES6 (ECMA2015) based extensibility platform that helps you automate, optimize and extend the capabilities of your favorite Adobe Creative Cloud products.
 It provides a comprehensive solution that lets you use web technologies to build controls for the desktop application.